Jordan396/S3-Compatible-Instagram-Scraper/README.md

 # S3-Compatible-Instagram-Scraper
 **DISCLAIMER**

 Please view and respect the license file attached.
-Credits to [*rarcega*](https://github.com/rarcega/instagram-scraper) for which this repository was built upon.
+Credits to [*rarcega*](https://github.com/rarcega/instagram-scraper) for the original instagram scraper.

 ---